 When adding a counterweight to a necklace or a weight to a bracelet, the best part is that you can make it decorative as well as functional.
 For a bracelet, using a button and loop closure can make a pretty clasp and also provides the necessary weight to keep the closure at the bottom.
 Dangles, tassels, or charms work equally well to keep the clasp hidden behind the neck on necklaces and under the wrist on bracelets.

 The concept of adding weight or a counterweight doesn't only apply to hide the clasp or closure on jewelry.
-The idea can also be used in any jewelry design to keep the focal of a bracelet or necklace situated like you intend, particularly with asymmetrical designs.
+The idea can also be used in any jewelry design to keep the focal point of a bracelet or necklace situated like you intend, particularly with asymmetrical designs.

 Make Your Clasp Part of the Jewelry Design